Welcome to Our New Website!

 Our children’s mathematical journey begins in the Early years and continues throughout the school to the end of Key Stage 1 in year 2.

-It is our intent for children to leave our school ready for the next stage of their education with basic number facts and place value fully embedded and a good working knowledge of arithmetic, geometry and statistics.
+It is our intent for children to leave our school ready for the next stage of their education with rapid recall of their number facts and times tables, (declarative knowledge) We positively enourage and support all children to have a deep knowledge and understanding of their component knowldge in place value, the four operations (Addition, Subtraction, Multiplication and Division) as well as measures, geometry and statistics.

-Maths coverage and scope in Key Stage 1 is sequenced into the following areas.
+Maths coverage and scope in Key Stage 1 is sequenced in logical steps that build on prior learning and linked when possible to other areas of the curriculum.

 Our policy documents for each area above can be seen by clicking on the links below: